 - If they did, how many new people engaged with the article?

-Using metrics can help you run effective marketing campaigns that are not based on gut feelings, but rather consumer reactions and desires.
+Using marketing metrics can help you run effective marketing campaigns that are not based on gut feelings, but rather consumer reactions and desires.
 The better you understand what the customer wants to see, the timelier your content will be and the easier it will be to draw in new customers.